oneapi-src/oneDPL/documentation/library_guide/kernel_templates/single_pass_scan.rst

-- When the number of elements is small enough to fit within single work-group, the algorithm will ignore kernel parameters and instead dispatch to a single workgroup version, where it is generally more efficient.
+- When the number of elements is small enough to fit within single work-group, the algorithm will ignore kernel parameters and instead dispatch to a single work-group version, where it is generally more efficient.

 - Generally, utilizing all available compute cores is key for better performance.
 To allow sufficient work to satisfy all